Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _New in v1.5.0_

 `vprob` (Default = 1.300)
-:   Solvent probe radius (in Å) for molecular volume (the volume enclosed by SASA) used to compute non polar cavity solvation free energy, default to 1.300 Å, the value optimized in ([ref.][227]) with respect to the TIP3P solvent.
+:   Solvent probe radius (in Å) for molecular volume (the volume enclosed by SASA) used to compute non-polar cavity solvation free energy, default to 1.300 Å, the value optimized in ([ref.][227]) with respect to the TIP3P solvent.
 Recommended values for other decomposition schemes can be found in Tables 1-3 of ([ref.][227]).